 - section 95 - licensing under Part 3 of the Housing Act 2004

 - section 139 - failure to comply with an overcrowding notice

 - section 234 - breach of management regulations in respect of HMO

 Houses in Multiple Occupation (HMOs)

-Failure to apply for an HMO licence for a property that requires one, or failure to submit a valid application, or failure to submit a valid relicense application on expiry is a criminal offence.
-This could result in a prosecution with an unlimited fine, a civil penalty of up to £30,000 and/or a rent repayment order.
+Failure to apply for an HMO licence for a property that requires one, failure to submit a valid application, or failure to submit a valid relicense application on expiry is a criminal offence.
+This could result in prosecution with an unlimited fine, a civil penalty of up to £30,000 and/or a rent repayment order.
 This offence could also affect the fit and proper person status of the manager or licence holder.

-A breach of the HMO licensing conditions which are enclosed on the HMO licence is also a criminal offence which could result in a prosecution with an unlimited fine, a civil penalty of up to £30,000 and/or a rent repayment order.
+A breach of the HMO licensing conditions which are enclosed on the HMO licence is also a criminal offence that could result in prosecution with an unlimited fine, a civil penalty of up to £30,000 and/or a rent repayment order.
 This offence could also affect the fit and proper person status of the manager or licence holder.